eclipse-californium/californium/demo-apps/cf-s3-proxy-server/README.md

 # or
 http_authentication = <username>:<password>
 ```

+If `auto-provisioning` is enabled and a domain contains `auto-provisioning` credentials, then you may enable replacing previous device credentials entries with new entries.
+Add therefore `devices_replaced = true`, but only for development.
+Don't use that in production!

 Creating a device domain is for now not fully automated.
 The [installation script](./service/cloud-installs/deploy-dev.sh) offers two jobs for that, the "create-devdom" and "delete-devdom" (currently only ExoScale).
 Both requires to export the device-domain name set to `devicedomain` before calling the script.